alxmiron/noise-reduction-sample-app/README.md

 1. Populate .env as per .env.sample
 2. Run npm install
 3. Run node index.js
-4. Expose the port the app is running on with ngrok.
+4. Expose the port the app is running on with ngrok to test over HTTPs.

+### Multithread.

+To improve performance it is recommended to run the sample app with multiple threads.
+For that you need to change [this flag](https://github.com/nexmo-se/noise-reduction-sample-app/blob/main/public/js/app.js#L32) and specify the `assetsDirBaseUrl` where you are hosting the resources.
+This application implements cross origin isolation as long as it runs on HTTPs.

 ### Running on VCR